Yemen restructures army, cuts powers of ex-leader's son

 Hadi has promised to unify the army, which is divided between Saleh's allies and foes.
 In April, he removed about 20 top commanders, including a half brother of Saleh and other relatives.

-The United States and Saudi Arabia both backed the power transition deal, concerned by the expansion of al-Qaeda's regional wing in a country next to major oil shipping lanes.
+Yemen's northern neighbour, Saudi Arabia, and the United States both backed the power transition deal, partly due to concerns over the expansion of al-Qaeda' s regional wing in a country next to major oil shipping lanes.

-Washington, which has used drones and missiles to kill alleged al Qaeda targets in Yemen, backed a military offensive in May to recapture swathes of land seized by insurgents in southern Abyan province last year.
+Washington, which has pursued a campaign of assassination by drone and missile against alleged al Qaeda targets in Yemen, has backed a military offensive in May to recapture swaths of land seized by insurgents in the southern Abyan province last year.

-The campaign was hailed as a major victory, though residents and analysts say Islamist fighters pushed out in June are simply lying low and waiting for a chance to regroup.
+The army campaign was hailed as a major victory after Islamist fighters were pushed out in June, though residents and analysts say the militants are simply lying low and waiting for a chance to regroup.

-In the latest fighting, security forces killed five foreign militants and a local fighter in southern al-Baydah province overnight, a Yemeni security source said.
+In the latest fighting, security forces killed five foreign militants And a local fighter in an attack on al Qaeda target in the southern al-Baydah province overnight, a Yemeni security source said.

-Their target was Abdullah Awad al-Masri, also known as Abu Osama al-Maribi, who ran an explosives factory and was viewed as the most dangerous al Qaeda commander in the province, the source said.
+The operation targeted Abdullah Awad al-Masri, also known as Abu Osama al-Maribi, who ran an explosives factory in the province and was considered to be the most dangerous al Qaeda commander in the province, the source said.

-The Defence Ministry said security forces also killed two Islamist militants and arrested three during a sweep of Jaar, where a suicide bomber killed at least 45 people in an attack on a wake on Saturday.
+The Yemeni Defence Ministry also said security forces killed two Islamist militants and arrested three others during a sweep of Jaar, where a suicide bomber killed at least 45 people in an attack on a wake on Saturday.

-An air strike killed two suspected militants in a vehicle in the eastern province of Hadramout, a local official said.
+The attack, the deadliest attack since the army declared victory over al Qaeda in June, appeared to target the commander of the Popular Committees, tribal fighters who sided with the Yemeni army in an offensive against Ansar al-Sharia, a group that swore fealty to Yemen's branch of al Qaeda.

+Despite losing their base, militants have remain a potent threat.
+They have staged assassinations and bombings, and attacked a southern village in an effort to regain control of territory for the first time since they were driven out.

-(Additional reporting by Mohammed Mukhashaf,; Writing by Rania El Gamal, editing by Tim Pearce)
+(Additional reporting by Mohammed Mukhashaf,; Writing by Rania El Gamal; Editing by Sami Aboudi and Jon Boyle)